Media articles

 Vasco Watch.
 March 2009

-A unique place to visit this summer.
-In this age of hi-tech and power tools, one quite often ignores the fact that the village and tribal communities evolved their own efficient technologies to meet their various needs.
+In this age of hi-tech and power tools, one quite often ignores the fact that the village and tribal communities evolved their own efficient technologies

 Goa Chitra, at Benaulim - an amazing collection done by one man in his quest for preserving traditional agrarian technologies and lifestyles, brings all this together under one roof.